-We begin our analysis of the simulation suite by inspecting visualisations of our simulated dwarfs' stellar distributions.
-Figure 1 shows mock u/g/r Hubble images of the stars in each dwarf set-up, made by ray tracing through the gas: for each pixel, we sum up the luminosities of the star particles in each band along the line of sight.
-Dust associated with the gas elements attenuates the light, assuming a Milky Way-like attenuation curve in each band and a fixed dust-to-metals ratio.
+We begin our analysis of the simulation suite by inspecting visualizations of our simulated dwarfs' stellar distributions.
+Fig. 1 shows mock u/g/r Hubble images of the stars in each dwarf set-up, made by ray tracing through the gas: for each pixel, we sum up the luminosities of the star particles in each band along the line of sight.
+Dust associated with the gas elements attenuates the light, assuming an MW-like attenuation curve in each band and a fixed dust-to-metals ratio.
 The side length of each projection is 10 kpc and the galaxies have been rotated to be viewed 'face-on' as defined by the angular momentum vector of the star particles.

-The three rows correspond to our three different ICs whilst the different columns represent our four physics variations based on the FIRE-3 physics modules: the fiducial FIRE-3 set-up (without CRs or AGN), FIRE-3 with AGN, FIRE-3 with CRs and FIRE-3 with both CRs and AGN.
+The three rows correspond to our three different ICs whilst the different columns represent our four physics variations based on the FIRE-3 physics modules: the fiducial FIRE-3 set-up (without CRs or AGN), FIRE-3 with AGN, FIRE-3 with CRs, and FIRE-3 with both CRs and AGN.
 We note that there are several uncertainties associated with modelling AGN and CRs in galaxy formation simulations and here we only explore a small subset of this parameter space that was identified by Wellons et al. (2023) as producing realistic galaxy properties.
 Furthermore, our simulations likely represent an upper limit for the impact of CRs since we are using an effective subgrid model for the CR population (Hopkins et al. 2023b) which only accounts for local losses and assumes a constant diffusion and effective streaming speed.
 See Section 2.2.2 and Hopkins et al. (2023b) for more details.

 Keeping these caveats in mind, we note that both CRs and AGN have a significant impact on the stellar distributions.
 Generally, the addition of CRs leads to more compact stellar distributions, whereas the simulations without CRs also have an extended diffuse component.
-This is partly due to CRs suppressing star formation as the additional pressure support prevents gas accretion from the CGM onto the galaxy (also see Hopkins et al. 2020b, 2023b; Farcy et al. 2022; DeFelippis et al. 2024; Thomas et al. 2024).
-For the runs with
+This is partly due to CRs suppressing star formation as the additional pressure support prevents gas accretion from the circumgalactic medium (CGM) onto the galaxy (also see Hopkins et al. 2020b, 2023b; Farcy et al. 2022; DeFelippis et al. 2024; Thomas, Pfrommer & Pakmor 2024).
+For the runs with AGN feedback, the picture becomes even more complex.
+The runs without CRs but with AGN appear qualitatively similar to their non-AGN counterparts if not slightly more diffuse.
+The runs with CR, however, display systematic differences with added